 c.
-Find that it would not be in the minor child's best interest to return to COUNTRY due to a lack of appropriate caregiver there and the dangerous and unstable environment she would encounter.
+Find that it would not be in the minor child's best interest to return to her home country due to a lack of appropriate caregiver there and the dangerous and unstable environment she would encounter.

-Respectfully submitted,
+Respectfully submitted, Attorney for Petitioner